Lectures

 Lec 8 (27 Jan, Mon) : Relationship between number of leaves of a protocol and its cost.
 Introduction to rectangle method.
 Worked out examples - Equality and Disjointness function.
 Gave arguments to bound the size of $1$ rectangles for both the functions.

-Reading : (NK) Section 1.2-1.3, (RY) Chap.
+Reading : (NK) Section 1.2-1.3; (RY) Chap.
 1.

 Lec 9 (29 Jan, Wed) : Deterministic communication lower bounds for inner product function.
 Review of basics of vector space over $\mathbb{F}_2$.
 Bound on the size of $0$-rectangles using arguments from linear algebra.

-Reading : (NK) Section 1.3, (RY) Chap.
+Reading : (NK) Section 1.3; (RY) Chap.
 1

 Lec 10 (31 Jan, Fri) : Fooling set method.
 Lower bound for Disjointness and Equality by constructing fooling sets.
 Introduction to the rank method.

-Reading : (NK) Section 1.3, (RY) Chap.
+Reading : (NK) Section 1.3; (RY) Chap.
 1

 Lec 11 (03 Feb, Mon) : Algebraic technique - rank method.
 Equivalent formulations on rank of a matrix.
-Communication complexity is lower bounded by log rank of communication matrix.
+Communication complexity is lower bounded by the log rank of the communication matrix.
 Tensor product of matrices and rank computation.
 Worked out examples - Equality, Disjointness and inner-product.

-Reading : (NK) Section 1.3, (RY) Chap.
+Reading : (NK) Section 1.3; (RY) Chap.
 2

 Lec 12 (05 Feb, Wed) : Tensor product structure of the communication matrix of disjointness and inner product functions.
 Lower bound for $k$-disjointness via rank.